DavaughnHoots/energy-audit-tool-backend/README.md

 ### Getting Started

-To begin using the Energy Audit Tool, follow the installation and usage instructions below.
+To begin using the Energy Audit Tool, you can just follow the installation and usage instructions below.

 #### Installation